eclipse-iofog/iofog-go-sdk/pkg/microservices/README.md

-# iofog-sdk-go
+# Microservices Package

-Golang SDK lets you easily build an ioElement with your favorite Go language.
-It gives you all the functionality to interact with ioFog both via Local API and WebSockets:
+This package gives you all the functionality to interact with ioFog both via Local API and WebSockets:

  - send new message to ioFog with REST (PostMessage)
  - fetch next unread messages from ioFog (GetNextMessages)